-Antal Kovács member of Supervisory Board Deputy CEO
+Antal Kovács Member of the Supervisory Board Deputy CEO Retail Division

-Retail Division

-Mr. Antal Kovács (61) graduated from the Budapest University of Economics with a degree in economics in 1985.
+Mr. Antal Kovács graduated from the Budapest University of Economics with a degree in economics.
 He began his professional career in 1990 at the Nagyatád branch of K&H Bank, where he worked as a branch manager between 1993 and 1995.
-He has been working at OTP Bank Plc. since 1995, first as a county director and from 1998 as the executive director of OTP Bank's South Transdanubian Region.
-Since 1 July 2007 he has served as OTP Bank's Deputy CEO.
+He has been working at OTP Bank Plc. since 1995, first as a county director and from 1998 as the managing director of OTP Bank's South Transdanubian Region.
+Since 1 July 2007 he has served as OTP Bank's deputy CEO.
 He has received additional training at the International Training Centre for Bankers and on various courses held by the World Trade Institute.
 He has been a member of OTP Bank's Supervisory Board since 2004.
 He has been Chairman of the Supervisory Board of OTP Bank Romania SA since 12 December 2012.
-As of 31 December 2013 he held 44,074 ordinary OTP shares.
+Since 24 April 2014 he has been Chairman of the Board of Directors at OTP Mortgage Bank Ltd. and OTP Building Society.
+As of 31 December 2014 he held 27,074 ordinary OTP shares.

-Ákos Takáts Deputy CEO IT and Bank Operations Division
+Miroslav Stanimirov Vichev Deputy CEO IT and Operations Division